 It wasn’t long ago that you might have to spend several thousand dollars to get a quality power meter.
-Heck, you can still spend this much if you are looking for a top-notch offering from SRM for example.
+You can still spend this much if you are looking for a top-notch offering from SRM.
 However in the last few years, the power meter market has seen rapid growth.
 This growth has largely been due to the increased awareness of the numerous benefits power meters provide.
 More power meters mean more choices and cheaper prices.
-This is a great thing for consumers as you no longer have to spend a lot in order to put a quality power meter on your bike.
-In fact, you can now get pedal, crank, hub and bottom bracket power meters for less than $1K.
+This is a great thing for consumers.
+You no longer have to break the bank to put a quality power meter on your bike.

-Traditional or direct force power meters (DFPMs) measure torque using what is called a strain gauge.
-A strain gauge is a small, electronic device whose electrical resistance varies depending on how much force (or torque) is put on them.
+Traditional or direct force power meters (also known as DFPMs) measure torque using what is called a strain gauge.
+A strain gauge is a small, electronic device.
+Its electrical resistance varies depending on how much force (or torque) is put on them.
 In the case of a crank arm-based power meter for example, the strain gauge measures how much the crank arm flexes when you push down on the pedals.
 The strain gauge converts this flex into a power number, measured in watts.

-Opposing force power meters (OFPM) however take a completely different approach to measuring power.
-An opposing force power meter measures power by calculating the forces that oppose the rider.
-So in the case of cycling, the opposing forces are wind, gradient, acceleration and friction.
+Opposing force power meters (also known as OFPMs) however take a completely different approach to measuring power.
+OFPMs don’t measure power through the drivetrain like a DFPM.
+Rather, an opposing force power meter measures power by calculating the forces that oppose the rider.
+So in the case of cycling, the opposing forces are namely wind, gradient, acceleration and friction.

 In addition, the benefits to the PowerPod are numerous.
-Compared to a more traditional power meter, it’s much easier to move between bikes, there are no compatibility issues, it works on both road bikes and mountain bikes, it’s simple to set up, you don’t have to change out any of your prized components, and perhaps best of all, at $299 it’s the cheapest cycling power meter on the market.
+Compared to a more traditional power meter, there are no bike compatibility issues, it works on both road bikes and mountain bikes, it’s lightweight and you don’t have to change out any of your prized components.
+However perhaps best of all, at $299, it’s the cheapest cycling power meter on the market.